 This is an interesting question because viruses are everywhere and constantly invading us and our horses.
 It is so human to get worried only after a bad virus rears its ugly head.
 If we instead took precautions daily we would be better prepared when a bad one comes along.
 Let me explain.

-Today we are asking people to keep themselves away from others and to sanitize public surfaces and avoid touching our hands to our face.
-This works on ALL viruses but is considered unrealistic in our day to day lives.
+Today we are asking people to keep themselves away from others and sanitize public surfaces and avoid touching our hands to our faces.
+This works on ALL viruses but is considered unrealistic in our day-to-day lives.
 As with ourselves, our horses go places all the time.
 They eat in common stalls and paddocks at boarding barns and show grounds.
 The ability of our horses to become infected is substantial.
 At least we have interstate health certificates.
 Can you imagine if that was mandated for humans?
 There would be outrage!

 As we have heard, the worst cases and the nearly 1% death rate (China data) were in people with poor health and poor immune systems living in close proximity to others.
 This includes the elderly suffering from other diseases such as dementia.
 A client of mine was a nurse in a dementia hospital where a case of the flu took the lives of 33% of the patients there.
 This was YEARS AGO and not this virus.
 All viruses can kill and as you saw in the 1872 equine influenza outbreak, 1 in 100 horses died (1%).

 Isolation will slow the spread and will eventually kill the virus because there will be no more hosts to invade and replicate in.
 But in a world where people and horses fly around the world, I think there may be another way.
 There is an expression called “herd immunity” where once a population becomes exposed to a disease, the immune systems of that population will kill the virus.
 The downside to this is that everyone in the population will get sick to a degree and up to 1% will die.
 Believe it or not, from what I have discovered in my research, the United Kingdom is taking this approach.